Sphereon-SDK/blockchain-proof-sdk/csharp-net45/docs/VerificationApi.md

             var configName = configName_example;  // string | The configuration name this operation
             var stream = new System.IO.Stream(); // System.IO.Stream | The binary data (not hashed).
 Hashing will be done on the server side.
 The binary data will not be stored var fileName = fileName_example;  // string | Optional input file name.
-Needed when using bytestreams instead of filestreams (optional) var secret = secret_example;  // string | An alternate secret key in base 64 format that overrides the value in your configuration. (optional)
+Needed when using bytestreams instead of filestreams (optional) var requestId = requestId_example;  // string | Optional request id (optional) var base64Secret = base64Secret_example;  // string | An alternate secret key in base64 format that overrides the value in your configuration. (optional) var suppliedSignature = suppliedSignature_example;  // string | An alternate supplied Signature in base64 format that overrides the signature generation. (optional) var keyId = keyId_example;  // string | An alternate crypto keys API id that will be used for signature generation. (optional)

             try
             {
                 // Verify bytestream/file hash
-                VerifyContentResponse result = apiInstance.VerifyUsingStream(configName, stream, fileName, secret);
+                VerifyContentResponse result = apiInstance.VerifyUsingStream(configName, stream, fileName, requestId, base64Secret, suppliedSignature, keyId);
                 Debug.WriteLine(result);
             }
             catch (Exception e)